oliyh/re-learn/README.md

 - Context in tutorial e.g. title, progress, cancel
 - Can attach lessons to existing dom elements by id or selector
 - Lesson learned criteria can be button or action e.g. clicking on something else
+- Can unlearn individual tutorials rather than unlearning everything
 - Live demo

 ## License